Adam-Baliga/programko/docs/user-guide.md

 ### Running the Application

-To run the CSG editor run the main.py file.
+To run the CSG editor run the main.py file in the code directory.

 ## UI overview <a name="ui-overview"></a>
 There are 2 main sections of the UI: